sourcegraph/handbook/content/departments/support/team/shawntee-readme.md

 ## How I eat fries

-I like soft fries with cajun seasoning and cheese sauce.
+I like shoestring fries with cajun seasoning and cheese sauce.

 ## Sun, moon, and rising signs